With the warm weather on its way, now is the time enjoy your outdoor living space. Here are our tips on how to make the most of your sunroom view!

 - Rinse your glass thoroughly with clean water and dry quickly to prevent the cleaning solution from leaving any residue on your glass. *Avoid using a power washer or garden hose.

-How to Clean the Frames
+3 Steps to Clean Frames

 - Rinse your frames with clean water to remove dirt and dust particles that can cause scratches during the cleaning process. *Avoid using a power washer or garden hose.